 Just as the mind needs a little preparation, so the body can benefit in the same way.
 If you’ve heard it once, you’ve probably heard it a million times but: you cannot pour from an empty cup!
 Take care of yourself so that you are then better able to take care of – and educate – your children.
 Taking the time to do some type of physical exercise, paired with eating nutritional foods is an excellent recipe for success.
 Fresh air and sunshine can’t hurt either.
 I know, I know, it’s winter!
 But even taking the time to park a little farther from the grocery store doors or walking out to get your mail can be a brisk addition to your day.

 The same is true for the amount of work you’re doing.
-If you find yourself struggling to get through everything, it might be time to step back and consider how you could lessen your workload.
-Perhaps you could switch from doing science every single day to a Monday-Wednesday-Friday schedule, while transferring something else to a Tuesday-Thursday schedule.
+If you find yourself struggling to get through everything, it might be time to step back and consider how you could lessen the workload.
+Perhaps you could switch from doing science every single day to a Monday-Wednesday-Friday schedule while transferring something else to a Tuesday-Thursday schedule.
 Cramming tons of information in, just to make it through a planner sheet, is far more detrimental than you might think.

 Create a Workable System

-Herein lies one of the greatest advantages to homeschooling: you can create just the system that works for your family.
+Herein lies one of the greatest advantages to homeschooling: you can create just the system that works for your homeschool family.
 And in lieu of trying to offer examples, I will offer guidelines instead.
 Because every family is different and every child is different, your system is likely to be entirely different from the one I used, or the one someone else uses.

-Get Involved with a Great Support System
+In Homeschooling, Get Involved with a Great Support System

 One of the disadvantageous factors in homeschooling is feeling isolated.
-When we have no support system, no one to vent to or ask advice of, then we tend to overthink even the simplest of things.
+When we have no support system, no one to vent to or ask the advice of, then we tend to overthink even the simplest of things.
 Supportive and like-minded homeschooling moms can do more for a flustered mom than any other resource.

 It doesn’t even matter whether your support person of choice is a seasoned homeschooler, sometimes just having someone to talk to can be all that you need.
 I’ve heard it said that “talking just doesn’t do any good”.
 But I invite you to try it.
 Just once is all it will take to feel the burden lifted and make a believer out of you.

-Another way to beat the isolation that comes in winter is to invite other homeschoolers over.
+Another way to beat the isolation that comes in winter is to invite other homeschooled kids over.
 You might plan a family-style meal that the children can help prepare or get everyone together for a great show-and-tell session.
 A talent show could be a great idea if the children are involved in a music or vocal class together, and even playdates are certainly not out of the question.

-Choose Indoor Activities Outside Your Home
+Choose Indoor Activities Outside Your Home While Homeschooling

-The important thing is that you get back to your original “why” and think on that for a bit.
+The important thing is that you get back to your original “why” and think about that for a bit.
 It really helps give you a boost as you slog through the winter months.
 But more than that, it is an endeavor that God will help you with because this isn’t just some random decision you made.
 This is a God-given right, an honor, and our duty as Christian parents.
 You will succeed!
 You will get through this because “…he which hath begun a good work in you will perform it until the day of Jesus Christ:” (Philippians 1:6)